kachroolab/kachroolab/classes/BIOL367_winter_2018.md

 ## 31st Jan 2018

 First Mid-term exam today starting at 11:55a to 12:55p at HB130.
-Books and notes are allowed however, no tablets, PCs, phones or any other use of internet is not allowed.
+Books and notes are allowed.
+However, tablets, PCs, phones or any other use of internet is not allowed.

 ## Books